nthnca/photo-repo-tools/README.md

 ## `photo-init`

+This command initializes a new repository in your current working directory for your photos.
+Specifically it:

-This creates a git repository in your current working directory, sets a couple of configuration settings that optimizes the git repository for storing photographs, and creates the ARCHIVE directory.
+- creates a new git repository.
+- sets a couple of configuration settings that optimizes the git repository for storing photographs.
+- creates the ARCHIVE directory.

 ## `photo-pack`

 Run this at any point when you want to create an incremental backup of everything you have commited to your git repository.
-The new .pack file will be placed in ARCHIVE/pack/
+The new .pack file will be placed in `ARCHIVE/pack/`

-The pack files are named as <ARG1>-<YEAR-MONTH>-<COMMIT-SHA1>-<PACK-SHA1>.pack where ARG1 is the first argument given to photo-pack, YEAR-MONTH is the current year and month, COMMIT-SHA1 is the sha1 of the most recent commit, and the PACK-SHA1 is the SHA1 of the pack file itself.
+The pack files are named as `&gt;ARG1&lt;-&gt;YEAR-MONTH&lt;-&gt;COMMIT-SHA1&lt;-<PACK-SHA1>`.pack where ARG1 is the first argument given to photo-pack, YEAR-MONTH is the current year and month, COMMIT-SHA1 is the sha1 of the most recent commit, and the PACK-SHA1 is the SHA1 of the pack file itself.